-To us, DEIJ means a sustained shift in culture, not a one-off box to be checked.
+To us, DEIJ (diversity, equity, inclusion, and justice) means a sustained shift in culture, not a one-off box to be checked.
 While we incorporate quantitative data into our process, we primarily rely on qualitative data gathering and analysis.
 We explore people's stories and perspectives to open dialogues that bring deeper understanding among your organization's members and allow us to develop strategic DEIJ recommendations for lasting positive change.

 What Makes EBDI Different?